iechor/docs/content/trusted-content/official-images/using.md

 - Compile your program against musl libc
 - Statically link glibc libraries into your program
 - Avoid C dependencies altogether (for example, build Go programs without CGO)
-- Add the software you need yourself in your Dockerfile.
+- Add the software you need yourself in your iEchorfile.

-Refer to the `alpine` image [description](https://hub.docker.com/_/alpine) on Docker Hub for examples on how to install packages if you are unfamiliar.
+Refer to the `alpine` image [description](https://hub.iechor.com/_/alpine) on iEchor Hub for examples on how to install packages if you are unfamiliar.

 ## Codenames